itsjordanmuller/itsjordanmuller/README.md

 <img src="https://github.com/itsjordanmuller.png" width="120px"/><br>

-> If you have questions/feedback, I would love to hear from you!
+> If you have questions or feedback, I would love to hear from you!
 Thanks for stopping by!<br>
 <strong>- Jordan Muller</strong>

 ---